OpenGSAM/Building-Reconstruction/README.md

-# Roof Primitive Regression and Point Cloud Processing
+# Synthetic learning for primitive-based building model reconstruction from point clouds

-This repository contains code for roof primitive regression and point cloud processing using deep learning techniques.
+This repository contains code for the paper "Synthetic learning for primitive-based building model reconstruction from point clouds".
 The project is implemented in Python and PyTorch, with additional utilities for evaluation and visualization.

 ## Roof Primitives